chadlopez92/Site_Scan_API_Automation/README.md

 ## Overview

 This repository contains Python scripts that interact with the [SiteScan API](https://www.esri.com/en-us/arcgis/products/arcgis-reality/products/site-scan-for-arcgis) to automate various tasks.
 To  These scripts were conceptualized and integrated by Chad Lopez, with code generation assistance from ChatGPT.
 Note: A SiteScan custom subscription is required to access the API token.
-Some scripts may also require an
+Some scripts may also require an [ArcGIS Professional](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) subscription.

 ## Features and Functionality